 |Home||1st Year Circle||2nd Year Circle||Archive||About||Math Hour||Math Hour Olympiad|

-The Math Circle will meet every Thursday, 5–7 PM, on the UW campus.
-Our last meeting of the spring will be on Thursday June 7th.
+The Math Circle will meet every Thursday, 5–7 PM, on the UW campus in Smith Hall.
+The first meeting will be on Thursday September 27th, 2018.

 The UW Math Circle is intended for Seattle-area 7th, 8th, and 9th graders with mathematical minds, with the intent of continuing their development in this direction.